CAR WASHING AT HOME

 Step 4: Rinse off your car

-Then wash the car with the pressure washer and clean water.
-Always work with the flat jet nozzle and keep a 15-centimetre distance from the car’s surface or a 30 centimetre distance from the tyres.
-Alternatively, a soft wash brush, a power brush or a rotating wash brush an be connected to the pressure washer.
+Alternatively, a soft wash brush and/or a rotating wash brush can be connected to the pressure washer.
 This removes debris even more thoroughly.
 Tip: Always wash the car from the bottom up.
 This makes it easier to see which areas still need to be worked on.
+Our pressure washers for cars include at least one brush that is designed for vehicle cleaning.

-If you don’t own a pressure washer you can also rinse the car with the garden hose and a spray nozzle.
+If you don’t yet own a pressure washer you can also rinse the car with the garden hose and a spray nozzle.

 Tip